‘Resolve the problems of our deaths? Sounds like something from a bad movie. What problems?’ I queried, echoing the words of the Presence.

 There was a stunned silence.
 I felt her discomfort coming in waves.

-‘Look, can we please all just calm down,’ Freddie said, ‘and can we please, please behave like the Ladies and Gentlemen we are, and have no more of this disgustingly coarse language.
+‘Look, can we please all just calm down,’ Freddie said, ‘and can we please, please behave like the ladies and gentlemen we are, and have no more of this disgusting coarse language.
 It really is a disgrace, given our circumstances and so on.
 I mean, there’s absolutely no reason why we should abandon our morals at the drop of a hat.’

 ‘We need to think about all this,’ John said.

 ‘There’s nothing to think about!’
 Sasha snapped, ‘it’s so damned obvious a child could work it out.
 We were all murdered.
 And to get into Rest and the Presence and enjoy our damned eternal reward, we’ve got to sort out all the bloody whys and wherefores involved.’